Skip to main content

 • Section 8 of our Savings Account Terms and Conditions explains why we may change the interest rate.

-• £1,000 is paid in by internal transfer when the account is opened and interest starts being earned straight away
+• the account is opened with £1,000 paid in by internal transfer and it starts earning interest straight away

-• no further deposits or any withdrawals are made
+• no further deposits or withdrawals are made

-Estimated balances are for illustrative purposes only and may be less for accounts opened by cheque.
+• Estimated balances are for illustrative purposes only.
+They may be less for accounts opened by cheque, because interest won’t be earned until your account receives the deposit.

 How do I open and manage my account?

-• You can pay in from £1 up to your APS allowance.
+• You can pay in up to your APS allowance, subject to the maximum balance for this account which is £1 million.

-• You can't transfer in any of your own ISA savings for current or previous tax years or pay in any of your allowance for the current tax year.
+• You can’t transfer in any of your own ISA savings or pay in any of your own ISA allowance for the current tax year.

 Can I withdraw money?

-• Yes, you can withdraw in branch, over the phone (if you've set up phone access) or by post.
-You don't need to give us notice and there are no penalties.
+• You don’t need to give us notice before you withdraw and there are no penalties.

 Additional information

-• AER stands for Annual Equivalent Rate and shows what the interest would be if interest was paid and added each year.
+• The Annual Equivalent Rate (AER) shows what the interest rate would be if interest was paid and added each year.

 • All ISA interest is paid tax-free, which means it's exempt from income tax.
 Tax rules may change in future.